What Do We Know About Space?

 How old is space?

-There are two competing estimates based on the two different measurements, suggesting the universe could be from 11.4 billion to 13.8 billion years old.
-To help you visualize the history of the universe, we compressed it into 1 Earth year and got a cosmic calendar.
+The best current estimate of the Universe’s age is about 13.8 billion years.
+To help you visualize the history of the Universe, we compressed it into 1 Earth year and got a cosmic calendar.
 Check it out in our infographic.

 Entire Universe in 1 Year Infographics preview